odetundeolumide/cadexweek1/week-01/SPRINT_NOTES_WEEK1.md

     `stock_ledger` (matches exactly) and documented the mismatch rather than altering any values.

-## Issue found and resolved while assembling this submission

-`inventory_master_clean.csv` contained an extra `ratio` column that was not mentioned anywhere in `DATA_CLEANING_LOG.pdf`, and confirmed absent from the original raw file.
-It's still unclear who added it or when.
-Since it was undocumented and trivially recomputable (`current_stock / max_stock`), it was removed from both this package's cleaned file and the corresponding file in the Merged datasets folder on Drive.
-If it was added intentionally for a reason not yet written down, raise it with the team and it can be re-added with proper documentation.

-## Blockers

-- Team is currently short one member (meant to be 2 Data Analysts + 1 Data Scientist).

 ## Next steps

-- Confirm with the team whether the removed `ratio` column was intentional; re-add with documentation if so.
 - Move into Data Integration & Dataset Merging for Week 2.